 Putney is a small suburb set on the Parramatta River within the local government area of Ryde.
 The traditional custodians of the land are the Wallumedegal People.
-With such a rich history, amazing leafy streets full of cafes and culture, a day spent within Putney is sure to be a day to remember.
+Boasting rich history, leafy cafe-filled streets, and plenty of culture, a day spent in Putney is far from dull.

-Start your day by arriving via Ferry.
+Arrive in Putney by Ferry.
 With services from Parramatta to Kissing Point Ferry Wharf every hour, you’ll arrive in style after spending some time travelling down the Parramatta River.

-Arriving at Kissing Point, you will be walking around some historic lands – both Indigenous and European.
-The most prominent history of the site is Bennelong, an Aboriginal Man of the Eora People who was one of the first Indigenous Australians to connect with the early British Settlers, who died and was buried within the surrounding grounds, grounds in which James Squire, the famous Sydney Brewer, was originally granted in 1795.
+Disembarking at Kissing Point, you’ll walk around lands steeped in history - both Indigenous and European.
+These are the grounds where Bennelong died and was buried.
+He was an Aboringinal Man of the Eora People who was one of the first Indigenous Australians to connect with the early British Settlers.

 Start your walk at the Parry and Charles Street intersection.
 Grab yourself a coffee from Charles Street Kitchen, before heading into one of the boutiques such as Ronza George Jewellery – a bespoke jewellery designer with a shop front and workshop out the back.